Gershom Sizomu: Education

 The Abayudaya was not recognized by the government of Israel as being Jewish because the community had not formally converted to Judaism.
 In 2003, Sizomu sought Israeli approval of the Abayudaya by inviting four U.S. rabbis to conduct a conversion ceremony for 300 Abayudaya Jews, which they did in 2003, in a ceremony consisting of the question, 'Why do you want to be Jewish?', to which the Abayudaya responded: "I was born Jewish and I'd like to stay Jewish."
 Others refused to take part saying: "We're already Jewish."
 Sizomu has openly identified himself as a Zionist and once stated in an interview: "If the Arab world declared war on Israel, we would fight and die to protect it."

 Sizomu earned a Bachelor of Arts in education from Islamic University in Uganda.
 As a Be'chol Lashon Rabbinic Fellow at the Institute for Jewish & Community Research, he came to the U.S. to 2003 to study in a five-year graduate program at the Ziegler School of Rabbinic Studies at the American Jewish University in Los Angeles.
 He graduated in 2008 and was ordained as a rabbi under the auspices of Conservative Judaism.

 Rabbinical activities

 In July 2008, Sizomu returned to Uganda and conducted a conversion ceremony for 250 people at the village of Nabogoya, with converts coming from across Uganda and from Kenya, Nigeria and South Africa.
 During the ceremony, Sizomu stressed the viability of the Jewish faith for sub-Saharan Africans by noting, "The relationship between God and the Jews in the Torah resonates for many spiritual seekers.
 It is important that Africans and others know that they can choose Judaism as a spiritual path and that we are open to them."

 Political activities

 Rabbi Sizomu was a candidate to represent Uganda's Bungokho North District in Parliament in the 2011 election, held on February 18, 2011.
 He lost that election, but ran again in 2016 and was elected to Parliament in a close race.
+He lost to Umar Nangoli in the 2026 election.